Leslie-Wong/jetstream-inertia-generator-for-laravel-9/CONTRIBUTING.md

 - Check the pull requests tab to ensure that the bug doesn't have a fix in progress.
 - Check the pull requests tab to ensure that the feature isn't already in progress.

-Before submitting a pull request:
+Before Submitting a pull request:

 - Check the codebase to ensure that your feature doesn't already exist.
-- Check the pull requests to ensure that another person hasn't already submitted the feature or fix.
+- Check the pull requests to ensure that another person hasn't already Submitted the feature or fix.

 ## Requirements